starmaid/starmaid.github.io/projects/mc-install.md

 tags: raspberrypi, rpi, minecraft, java, install
 ---

+Written May 2020

 No nonsense here.
 This is my script to install and run Minecraft on a raspberry pi.

+I made this into its own script after starting from scratch on a third RPI while moving apartments, repurposing the hardware for different projects, and getting frustrated with setups.
+I figured I would make things easy on myself and just copy my bash history into a file i could transfer over to whatever device I was using at the time.

+The best place to start is with a fresh install of [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit) (with no GUI).
+Download the latest version, flash it with your disk imager of choice, and log in.
+You can then use a SCP client to transfer a .sh file with this content, or just copy and paste the below text into your terminal.

+You will also have to configure your network.
+You can connect to wifi or ethernet, and will then need to know the IP address or hostname of this device.
+You can set a static IP either by setting an IP in the router or setting a static IP on the RPI and making sure the router does not automatcally assign other users to this IP.
+Or, you can run the command `hostname -I` every time you start up this server and use that.

+Do note that the version of SpigotMC's "Last Successful Build" will change, so by default this grabs the latest Minecraft server version.
+I Might make an updated version of this script that detects which version got downloaded, but for now you just have to change that line manually.

+Also, remember this does not include any client for PLAYING Minecraft.
+You will have to use your own computer and have purchased Minecraft to play.

 ```bash
 #!/bin/bash